 Movies and TV shows are Certified Fresh with a steady Tomatometer of 75% or higher after a set amount of reviews (80 for wide-release movies, 40 for limited-release movies, 20 for TV shows), including 5 reviews from Top Critics.

 Percentage of users who rate a movie or TV show positively.

-Welcome to RT's 11th Annual Golden Tomato Awards, in which we honor the best-reviewed movies of 2009.
-From the biggest Hollywood hits to the most provocative indies, we've got the films that made critics sing their praises -- and probably inspired you as well.
+Welcome to RT's 14th Annual Golden Tomato Awards, in which we honor the best-reviewed movies of 2012.
+From the biggest Hollywood hits to the most provocative indies, we've got the films that won the critics' hearts -- and probably inspired you as well.

 How It Works

 Limited releases are defined as opening in 600 or less theaters at initial release.
 Platform releases, or movies initially release in fewer than 600 theaters that later expand, are categorized as Wide Release.

 Foreign releases are defined as non-English language films.

 Each critic from our discrete list gets one vote (as determined by their review), all weighted equally.

 In order to be considered for domestic categories, a movie must have 40 or more rated reviews and a television show must have 15 or more.

 A movie must have 500 or more user ratings to be considered for the User category.